 The plant was the centerpiece of a company-owned town which was complete with workers’ residences, a church, market, and recreational facilities.
 The Arcade, built in 1882, was a block-long building containing shops, a library, a theater, other general-use rooms, and offices on its first and second floors.
 A third story held meeting rooms for various lodges, including the Masons and Odd Fellows.
 It has since been torn down.

 Unfortunately the dream failed when in 1894, 3,000 embittered laborers went on strike due to layoffs, wage cuts and firings of the workers at the plant.
 The American Railway Union workers staged actions in sympathy, leading to widespread train disruptions and ultimately the use of federal troops to address the strike.

-Start your tour at the Visitors Center which also serves as a museum.
+Start your tour at newly opened Visitors Center, located in the former administration building that also serves as a museum.
 It has videos on the history along with exhibits containing historic photographs, furniture and artifacts.
-11141 S. Cottage Grove Ave.
+11001 S. Cottage Grove Ave.

 The residential portion of Pullman, between 111th St. and 115th St., had approximately 616 red brick houses.
 Pullman is distinct in that nearly all of this housing stands today more or less as it did originally.
 Make sure to get a map at the visitors center and then walk and see nearby homes and rowhouses.
 You can park for free in the lot there.
 The streets to walk include Forrestville Ave., St. Lawrence Ave., South Champlain Ave. and Langley Ave.